salihanmridha/todo-api/README.md

 ## Swagger API documentation
 You will find swagger API documentation on YOUR_URL/api/documentation.
 For me it is: http://localhost/api/documentation

+## Exception handling
+For handling any exception, I've used `Handler.php` file.
+There I added most common scenarios to handle exception.
+All the exception will return a standard json format data with error messages.

 ## How to use the application

 The application has 3 part. **Authentication, Todos and Tasks**.
 Authentication required for any operation of Todos and Tasks.